Setting up a Dev Environment in Xcode

 One Caveat

 If your app uses App Groups (e.g., for widget data sharing), the dev build still references the same App Group.
 Widgets will install but will show prod data, not dev data.
-For most development this doesn’t matter since you’re not actively changing widget data logic day-to-day, and you can continue to make UI changes to the widgets and the DEV app will show them.
+If you plan on actively developing widgets and are updating their logic often, you should setup a new App Group specifically for your DEV environment.

 Conclusion